 - lightheadedness or fainting

-- excessive bleeding (bleeding for a long period afterwards may indicate a more serious bleeding condition and should be reported to your doctor)
+Bleeding for a long period of time after the procedure may indicate a more serious bleeding condition.

-Normal levels of free ionized calcium are different in adults and children.
-In adults, a level of 4.64 to 5.28 mg/dL (milligrams per deciliter) is normal.
+Normal levels of ionized calcium are different in adults and children.
+In adults, a level of 4.64 to 5.28 milligrams per deciliter (mg/dL) is normal.
 In children, a normal ionized calcium level is 4.8 to 5.52 mg/dL.

-Low levels of ionized calcium in the blood can indicate:
+If you have low levels of ionized calcium in your blood, it can indicate: